South Dakota Court Records

 - Violation of flashing red or yellow signal

-- Violation of pedestrian control signals by pedestrian
+- Contravention of pedestrian control signals by pedestrians

 Can Petty Offenses be Expunged from a South Dakota Criminal Court Record?

-Yes, petty offenses charges and convictions can be automatically expunged from background check records in South Dakota.
-This is only possible after ten years have passed, all penalties are satisfied, and there are no prior or subsequent convictions of serious crimes.
-However, records sealed will still be accessible by court personnel or other authorized agents or persons.
+Yes, petty offense charges and convictions may be automatically expunged from background check records in South Dakota.
+However, this is possible after 10 years, all penalties are satisfied, and there are no prior or subsequent convictions of serious crimes.
+Sealed records may remain accessible to court personnel, authorized agents, or persons.